2 Methods

 2.2.1 Species

-There are 545 species in total.
+There are 457 species in total in the original download.

 The below barplot shows the distribution of the number of records across species.